snuq/VSEQF/Readme.md

 This script is designed to make Blender's VSE easier to use by implementing features often found in other video editors, or features that I find useful as a video editor.

+## Sequence Editor Additions
+The built-in 'grab', 'select' and  operators have been added to, this enables:

+* Sequence Parenting

+   Child sequences will follow parents.
+   Child edges that match the parent's edge will move along with the parent.

+* Ripple Editing

+   While in grab mode, press the alt key to toggle between ripple, ripple-pop, and normal mode.
+   Ripple mode will move all sequences after the grabbed sequence the same amount.
+   Ripple-Pop will allow you to move a sequence above and out of a line, automatically closing the gap left behind.
+This will only operate when one sequence is grabbed.

+* Edge Grab Improvements

+   When an edge is moved into another sequence, the selected sequence will be moved up a channel to allow the edge to be moved.

+* Marker Moving Improvements

+   Markers can be grabbed by right-click dragging the marker line as well as the bottom marker indicator.

+* Right-Click Context Menus

+   Right-click and hold to open a popup menu allowing different operations to be performed depending on what is clicked on.
+   See the QuickContext section for more information.

+## QuickContext
+Enables right-click and hold in the sequencer to pop up a context menu allowing for different operations depending on what is clicked on.

+'Enable Context Menu' must be checked in the Quick Functions Settings menu.

+None of the menu options are unique, some are built-in in blender, some are provided by other parts of this script.

+Note that all menus start with the undo operator.

+The different menu types are:

+* __Sequences__

+   Click on the center of a sequence to show a menu providing some settings for the active sequence, and selected sequences.

+* __Sequence Left/Right Handles__

+   Click on or near the edge of a sequence to pop up a menu allowing for the changing and clearing of the fade in or out.

+* __Cursor__

+   Click on or near the cursor to show a menu providing some snapping options.

+* __Markers__

+   Click on or near a marker to show a menu providing some marker operations.

+* __Empty Area__

+   Click in an empty area of the sequencer to show a menu providing options to add sequences, and to zoom the sequencer.

 ## QuickFades
 Enables one-click adding or changing a fade-in or fade-out.
 Also enables one-click crossfading between multiple strips.